Jem Broadbridge: Style and technique

 Known to his fellow cricketers as "Our Jem", Broadbridge was arguably the outstanding all-rounder of his time.
 According to Arthur Haygarth in Scores and Biographies, he was "considered for some seasons the best general cricketer in England, both as a batsman, bowler and single wicket player".
 He bowled right-arm fast-medium and batted right-handed.
 He was described by Haygarth as "an extremely hard hitter".

 The bowling of Broadbridge and Lillywhite was the key factor in the success of Sussex, which was hailed as the Champion County in the 1820s.
 Haygarth says that Broadbridge began as a "slinging" bowler who afterwards delivered roundarm.
 He was quicker than medium pace but varied his length and speed "with effect".

 Broadbridge was described as "one of the most fox-headed fellows that ever bowled and was enough to worry and puzzle any man alive".

 In the third of the roundarm trial matches in 1827, Broadbridge was out to one of the most unusual dismissals ever recorded.
 Despite his team having been told to bat steadily in their second innings when chasing 120 to win, Broadbridge at the start literally threw his bat out of his hands at a wide delivery.
 Bat and ball made contact and the ball flew off to point where it was caught by William Ward and Broadbridge was out.
 England then won by 25 runs.

 Family and personal life

 Broadbridge belonged to a farming family and lived all his life at Duncton.
 He regularly walked from Duncton to Brighton and back, a 60 mi round trip, to play cricket.
 He was the son of William and Mary Broadbridge.
 His height was 5 ft 10 in and he weighed about 12 stone.
-He died at Dunction in 1843 having not married.
+He died at Duncton in 1843 having not married.

 His elder brother William Broadbridge (1790–1860) was an occasional Sussex player in 25 matches between 1817 and 1830.
 His younger brother Robin (born 1797) played four matches between 1822 and 1824.
 The Broadbridge brothers were cousins of their Sussex colleague George Millyard.

 Broadbridge's home village of Duncton has a pub named The Cricketers in honour of Broadbridge and his colleague Jemmy Dean, another lifelong resident.